 COVID-19 has affected much more than our healthcare services.
 It has so far affected almost all aspects of human activity and in multiple and complex ways.
 This multiplicity and complexity generates conflicting issues that challenge rational approaches to knowledge creation.
 There are two key aspects that have influenced knowledge creation in this study: Firstly, is the transfer of knowledge from healthcare facilities to office facilities.
 The two workplaces are very different and often served by different academic and industry professionals, and yet the work done in this study has shown the importance of diverse disciplines sharing and transferring knowledge.
 This transfer of knowledge from one built environment sector to another is one of the important and original contributions of this report.
-Secondly, this report is not solely the transmission of knowledge from the dialogue between the Savile Row Projects' Steering Group and the UCLC team during three online video conferences.
+Secondly, this report is not solely the transmission of knowledge from academics to practitioners.
+Much of the knowledge can be said to have been co-created from the dialogue between the Savile Row Projects' Steering Group and the UCLC team during three online video conferences.
 Creating knowledge by bridging the gap between academia and practice is an important contribution of this study.